Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Robust multiobjective optimization

 \subsection{Robust efficiency}

 Suppose that formulation~\eqref{mco} is subject to uncertainty.
 Then, the formulation can be cast as a problem where the objective functions \hbox{$f_1,\ldots,f_n$} depend on some random variable $S$ with range $\S$.
-The feasible set $\X$ is without loss of generality assumed not to be parameter-dependent because a constraint \hbox{$x \in \X(s)$} that is required to hold for all $s$ in $\S$ can be posed as the equivalent deterministic constraint \hbox{$x \in \cap_{s \in \S} \X(s)$}.
-Further, we assume that $\S$ is nonempty, closed, and bounded, and that the lower semicontinuity of \hbox{$f_1(\cdot;s),\ldots,f_n(\cdot;s)$} holds for any $s$ in $\S$.
+We consider a solution to be robust only if it is feasible for every scenario.
+Thus, the feasible set $\X$ can be assumed not to be parameter-dependent: a constraint \hbox{$x \in \X(s)$} that is required to hold for all $s$ in $\S$ can be posed as the equivalent deterministic constraint \hbox{$x \in \cap_{s \in \S} \X(s)$}.
+Further, we assume that $\S$ is nonempty and compact, that the lower semicontinuity of \hbox{$f_1(\cdot;s),\ldots,f_n(\cdot;s)$} holds for any $s$ in $\S$, and that \hbox{$f_1(x;\cdot),\ldots,f_n(x;\cdot)$} are continuous for any $x \in \X$.
 These conditions ensure that the optimization problems that we subsequently consider have well-defined solution sets.
 To implement robustness against the scenarios in $\S$, the optimization should hedge against the worst case objective value over this set.
 The robust optimization counterpart of~\eqref{mco} is therefore

 This formulation is the standard minimax formulation of robust optimization, but with a vector-valued objective function $f$.
 The difficulty with the formulation is that because $f$ is vector-valued, it constitutes a bi-level multiobjective problem: the inner-level maximization is a multiobjective problem for each fixed value of $x$.
 The conventional concept of efficiency according to Definition~\ref{efficiency} is therefore not valid for characterizing the efficient set to formulation~\eqref{robust-mco}.
 A more general concept of robust Pareto efficiency is instead needed.
-The following definition is due to Ehrgott et al.~\cite{ehrgott14}:
+The following definition is due to~\citet{ehrgott14}: